amr28693/gossypium_ecto/README.md

 ## Overview

 ECTO is a minimal system of coupled nonlinear ODEs initialized from Shannon entropy indices.
-This work applies it (with zero structural modification from its original use in longitudinal psychometric data analysis of a cohort) to structural variant (SV) genotype frequency data from a cotton pangenome study, demonstrating domain-invariant transfer from psychometric to genomic dynamics.
+This work applies it (with zero structural modification from its original use in longitudinal psychometric data analysis of a cohort) to structural variant (SV) genotype frequency data from a cotton pangenome study, demonstrating cross-domain transfer from psychometric to genomic dynamics.

 The pipeline:
 1. **Entropy preprocessing**: Compute Shannon entropy from binary SV genotype frequency distributions [p(Ref), p(Alt)] across breeding-era cohorts, pooled across trait-linked loci